CSI Aviation

-CSI Aviation, Inc. is a worldwide aviation services company and FAR Part 135 air carrier (Certificate# GRTA447E) headquartered in Albuquerque, New Mexico with bases in Killeen, Texas, and West Palm Beach, Florida.
+CSI Aviation, Inc. is a worldwide aviation services company and FAR Part 135 air carrier (Certificate# GRTA447E) headquartered in Killeen, Texas with bases in Albuquerque, New Mexico, and West Palm Beach, Florida.
 Founded in 1979 by Allen Weh, CSI provides air charter and aviation services to corporations, and government agencies.
-CSI also maintains a GSA Schedule (Contract # GS-33F-0025V) to provide air charter services to the Federal government as both an air carrier and manager of aviation programs.
+CSI also maintains a GSA Schedule (Contract # GS-33F-0025V) to provide air charter services to the United States government as both an air carrier and manager of aviation programs.
+In 2025 it received $1.23 billion from the US Immigration and Customs Enforcement (ICE).

 History

 CSI Aviation was founded in 1979 by Allen Weh, a now retired colonel in the United States Marine Corps Reserve.

 In 1983, CSI began representing various United States airlines to the U.S. Department of Defense (DOD) through the U.S. Military Traffic Command, which included handling Civil Reserve Air Fleet (CRAF) coordinating domestic and international military scheduled and air charter requirements.

 In 2009, CSI began offering fuel services.

 In 2014, CSI acquired a Texas based Part 135 Operation to add organic Flight Operations capability to its operations.